nazwhale/hyko-website/content/posts/swagger-with-go-walkthrough.md

 ---
 date: 2020-07-17T16:29:21.054Z
 title: Swagger with Go walkthrough
-description: How we auto-generate API docs with Swagger
+description: How to auto-generate API docs from Golang code with Swagger
 tags:
   - engineering
 ---
 ## Why Swagger?

-Here at Hyko, we want to make our API docs great.

 When writing API docs, there are two approaches you can take:

 1. Write them in a markdown file, update that everytime something changes (see [Monzo's API docs](https://github.com/monzo/docs/tree/master/source/includes)).
 2. Auto-generate them directly from your code.

-We like option 2, as it enforces thorough documentation in the code itself, while making our API docs super maintainable by removing the risk of our docs getting out-of-sync with our backend.
+We're going to take a look at one way of achieving option 2.
+Auto-generating docs enforces thorough documentation in the code itself, while making your API docs super maintainable by removing the risk of our docs getting out-of-sync with our backend.

-Being an API-first product, out of date docs are a big no-no!

 [Swagger](https://swagger.io/) is the most widely used open-source tool that let's you do 2.
 After Swagger handles the auto-generation of API docs, you can pass that output to another tool to lay on some HTML and CSS to make it beautiful (tools include [Swagger UI](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/), [Slate](https://github.com/slatedocs/slate))